Data Rescue for Windows Review

 Installation

 The installation file for Data Rescue is relatively small at 28 MB.
-It is also very fast, wasting no time with unnecessary screens and options, only really requiring you to choose an installation path and agree to their terms of use.
+The installation process is very fast, wasting no time with unnecessary screens and options, only really requiring you to choose an installation path and agree to their terms of use.
 The whole installation process only takes a few seconds.

 On the final screen, you have the option of going straight from the setup wizard into the full application.